 One of the biggest risks in providing liquidity (that a lot of people don’t realize until it’s too late) is impermanent loss.
 I’ve read multiple articles about this, and it’s still confusing to me.
 But it’s important to understand since it can decimate your potential profits.

 To put it simply, impermanent loss refers to the common situation where you would have made more money simply by holding a token in your wallet rather than contributing it to a liquidity pool.
 It’s called “impermanent” loss because it can sometimes recover; but, don’t count on it.
-(So, “impermanent loss” is a crappy name.)
+(So, “impermanent loss” is a crappy name in my opinion.)

 Here’s the basic idea with a bit more detail: